-This page provides information for Duke Graduate School students and will be updated as Duke's operations evolve with the pandemic situation.
-Graduate School students who have questions about Duke’s pandemic-related plans should first check this page and returnto.duke.edu.
-If the answer is not on either site, please send your question to email@example.com.
+This page provides information for Duke Graduate School students and will be updated as Duke's operations evolve with the coronavirus pandemic situation.
+Graduate School students who have questions about Duke’s COVID-related plans should first check this page and returnto.duke.edu.
+If the answer is not on either site, please send your question to firstname.lastname@example.org.
 We will try to answer questions as quickly and fully as we can, but please understand that plans could change on short notice depending on how the pandemic develops.

 Click each header below to expand that section.

 Latest Important Updates